 Professor Dr. iur.
 Siegfried Wiessner is a Professor of Law and the Director of the Graduate Program in Intercultural Human Rights.
 He has published widely in the fields of international law, constitutional law and jurisprudence; he lectured in the UN/UNITAR International Law Fellowship Programmes at The Hague and Tehran.
 With W. Michael Reisman, he has published the leading casebook on INTERNATIONAL LAW IN CONTEMPORARY PERSPECTIVE (Foundation Press, 2004).
+Recently, he published GENERAL THEORY OF INTERNATIONAL LAW (BRILL-Nijhoff 2017).
 He teaches Constitutional Law, Introduction to Human Rights Law and seminars on the Rule of Law and International Law in the 21st Century.